2024년 6월 고3 모의고사 변형 (31-42번)

 24년 6월 고3 모의고사 39번

-Feelings of pleasure and uncertainty carry the viewer along to the conclusion of ____ piece.
+Feelings of pleasure and uncertainty carry the viewer along to ____ conclusion of the piece.

 ____ active involvement provides a basis for depth of aesthetic processing and reflection on the meaning of the work.